bugs181/TimeGraph/README.md

 * This addition goes a little further than the original TimeGraph library by providing methods to work with time-data, streamed to normal gun operations.
 * Shim provided for Backwards compatibility with existing API
 * May cause problems for multiple chained `.time()` API (needs testing)
-* Does not rely on the `state` property.
-Although currently is UTC + lexicon, is not a requirement and allows for other deterministic state libs.

 # Features:
 * TimeGraphs can be synced across peers.
 Can build a wire adapter to filter them out if you so desire.
 * No special methods needed, works with all Gun methods (what users are used to)
-* Leaves user data unmodified, building upon a single timegraph property in that node.
+* Leaves user data unmodified, building upon a single timegraph property for that node.
-* TimePlots allow you to discover and traverse TimeGraphs very quickly with highly interconnected data.
+* Discover and traverse TimeGraphs very quickly with highly interconnected data due to decoupling.
 * Subset of special API methods for filtering and working with TimeGraphs.
 Can be built upon further.
 * Can be used in conjunction with other Date/Time libraries like [moment.js](http://momentjs.com)
 * Custom Date formatters/serializers (WIP) `dateFormatter` & `dateCompare`